submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.17.4 (November 13, 2024)

+* Fixed an issue where AWS cloud prepare failed to find the VPC.

 ## v0.18.2 (October 30, 2024)

 * Fixed an issue with Service Discovery that caused a new `EndpointSlice` to be created when the labels on the exporting `Service`